mmaulwurff/warm-reception/Readme.md

 Thanks to:
 - Rowsol for feature suggestions;
-- stainedofmind for bug reports.
+- stainedofmind for bug reports;
+- Caligari87 for feature suggestions.